Daniel Dennett Biography

 Awards & Achievements

-He is the proud recipient of a Fulbright Fellowship, two Guggenheim Fellowships, and a Fellowship at the Center for Advanced Studies in Behavioral Science.
-He is a Fellow of the Committee for Skeptical Inquiry
+He was the proud recipient of a Fulbright Fellowship, two Guggenheim Fellowships, and a Fellowship at the Center for Advanced Studies in Behavioral Science.
+He was a Fellow of the Committee for Skeptical Inquiry

 In 2004, the American Humanist Association named him Humanist of the Year.
-He even received a Humanist Laureate of the International Academy of Humanism
+He also received a Humanist Laureate of the International Academy of Humanism

 In 2010, he was enlisted in the Freedom From Religion Foundation's Honorary Board of distinguished achievers